Exclusive economic zone of Greece: Geography

-Greece forms the southernmost part of the Balkan peninsula in the Mediterranean Sea.
+Greece forms the southernmost part of the Balkan Peninsula in the Mediterranean Sea.
 It includes many small islands which vary between 1,200 and 6,000 in the Aegean Sea and the Ionian Sea.
 The largest islands are Crete, Euboea, Lesbos, Rhodes and Chios.

-Greece's EEZ is bordered to the west by Albania and Italy, to the south by Libya and Egypt, and to the east by Cyprus and Turkey.
+The term archipelago originates from the Aegean Islands.
+Crete is the fifth largest island in the Mediterranean Sea.
+Greece's EEZ is bordered to the west by Albania and Italy, to the south by Libya and Egypt, and to the east by Turkey and Cyprus.